top of page

 Who is in the surname group?

-I like to add a final group that is often assumed but in my mind is separate.
-This group involves everyone in a specific location at a specific time with the same surname (or close approximation of the surname).
+I like to add a final group that is often assumed but is, in my mind, separate.
+This group involves everyone in a specific location at a specific time with the same surname (or a close approximation of the surname).

 It is a mistake to believe that everyone who shares the same surname is related.
 This is why I break out same surnames into a separate group.
-I also recommend a deep Surname Study only after family, associates, and neighbors do not prove fruitful.
+I also recommend a deep Surname Study only after family, associates, and neighbors have failed to prove fruitful.

-I used this group when I tried to shift through the Townsends in an attempt to find the parents for my Civil War Ancestor, William James Townsend.
+I used this group when I tried to shift through the Townsends to find the parents of my Civil War Ancestor, William James Townsend.

-By researching all of the Townsends in the time and place previously mentioned, I was not able learn everything I needed to know about his parents, But I did rule out who was not his relative with the surname in common.
-By so doing, I was able to discover the identities of William’s likely siblings.
+By researching all of the Townsends in the time and place previously mentioned, I was not able to learn everything I needed to know about his parents.
+However, I did rule out who was not his relative with the surname in common.
+By doing so, I was able to discover the identities of William’s likely siblings.

 If at any time you would like the assistance of an experienced heir hunter or forensic genealogist, check out our friends over at Legacy Tree Genealogists. and tell them Devon Noel Lee referred you.